 The results of preclinical studies and early clinical trials of product candidates may not be predictive of the results of later-stage clinical trials.
 Product candidates in later stages of clinical trials may fail to show the desired safety and efficacy results despite having progressed through preclinical studies and initial clinical trials.
-For example, in December 2013, OphthaliX, our subsidiary, announced top-line results of a Phase III study with CF101 for dry-eye syndrome in which CF101 did not meet the primary efficacy endpoint of complete clearing of corneal staining, nor the secondary efficacy endpoints.
-In addition, two Phase IIb studies in rheumatoid arthritis, or RA, utilizing CF101 in combination with methotrexate, a generic drug commonly used for treating RA patients, or MTX, failed to reach their primary endpoints.
+For example, in December 2013, OphthaliX, our subsidiary, announced top-line results of a Phase III study with Piclidenoson for dry-eye syndrome in which Piclidenoson did not meet the primary efficacy endpoint of complete clearing of corneal staining, nor the secondary efficacy endpoints and in July 2016, OphthaliX released top-line results from its Phase II clinical trial of Piclidenoson for the treatment of glaucoma in which no statistically significant differences were found between the Piclidenoson treated group and the placebo group in the primary endpoint of lowering intra ocular pressure.
+In addition, two Phase IIb studies in rheumatoid arthritis, or RA, utilizing Piclideneson in combination with methotrexate, a generic drug commonly used for treating RA patients, or MTX, failed to reach their primary endpoints.
 We believe that this may have been due to low A3AR expression in the subpopulation of RA patients that did not respond well to treatment with MTX.
-Because of their low A3AR expression, such patients also did not respond well to treatment with CF101.
-We were not aware of this when we designed the studies.
-As such, we conducted an additional Phase IIb RA trial of CF101 as a standalone therapy in patients with A3AR expression levels above a certain threshold, and positive results from this study were announced in December 2013.
-Furthermore, a Phase II/III study of CF101 for psoriasis did not meet its primary endpoint although positive data from further analysis of the Phase II/III study suggests CF101 as a potential systemic therapy for patients with moderate-severe psoriasis.
+Because of their low A3AR expression, such patients also did not respond well to treatment with Piclidenoson as a standalone therapy in patients with A3AR expression levels above a certain threshold, and positive results from this study were announced in December 2013.
+Furthermore, a Phase II/III study suggests Piclidenoson as a potential systemic therapy for patients with moderate-severe psoriasis.